Office of the Secretary of Transportation, DOT.

 1. Amount Available

-The FY 2019 Appropriations Act appropriated $900 million to be awarded by DOT for the BUILD Transportation grants program.
-The FY 2019 BUILD Transportation grants are for capital investments in surface transportation infrastructure and are to be awarded on a competitive basis for projects that will have a significant local or regional impact.
-Additionally, the Act allows for up to $15 million (of the $900 million) to be awarded for the planning, preparation or design of eligible projects.
-DOT is referring to any such awards as BUILD Transportation planning grants.
-The FY 2019 Appropriations Act also allows DOT to retain up to $27 million of the $900 million for award, oversight and administration of grants and credit assistance made under the program.
+The FY 2020 Appropriations Act appropriated $1 billion to be awarded by DOT for the BUILD Transportation grants program.
+The FY 2020 BUILD Transportation grants are for capital investments in surface transportation infrastructure and are to be awarded on a competitive basis for projects that will have a significant local or regional impact.
+Additionally, DOT will award no less than $15 million (of the $1 billion) for the planning, preparation or design of eligible projects.
+DOT refers to such awards as BUILD Transportation planning grants.
+The FY 2020 Appropriations Act also allows DOT to retain up to $25 million of the $1 billion for award, oversight and administration of grants and credit assistance made under the program.
+In addition to the FY 2020 BUILD funds, unobligated TIGER FY 2017 and FY 2018 BUILD funds may be made available and awarded under this solicitation to projects that can be obligated before the September 30, 2020 obligation deadline associated with those prior years' funds.
 If this solicitation does not result in the award and obligation of all available funds, DOT may publish additional solicitations.

-The FY 2019 Appropriations Act allows up to 20 percent of available funds (or $180 million) to be used by the Department to pay the subsidy and administrative costs of a project receiving credit assistance under the Transportation Infrastructure Finance and Innovation Act of 1998 (“TIFIA”) or Railroad Rehabilitation and Improvement Financing (RRIF) programs, if that use of the FY 2019 BUILD funds would further the purposes of the BUILD Transportation grants program.
+The FY 2020 Appropriations Act allows up to 20 percent of available funds (or $200 million) to be used by DOT to pay the subsidy and administrative costs of a project receiving credit assistance under the Transportation Infrastructure Finance and Innovation Act of 1998 (“TIFIA”) or Railroad Rehabilitation and Improvement Financing (RRIF) programs, if that use of the FY 2020 BUILD funds would further the purposes of the BUILD Transportation grants program.

 2. Award Size

-The FY 2019 Appropriations Act specifies that BUILD Transportation grants may not be less than $5 million and not greater than $25 million, except that for projects located in rural areas (as defined in Section C.3.ii.) the award size is $1 million.
+The FY 2020 Appropriations Act specifies that BUILD Transportation grants may not be less than $5 million and not greater than $25 million, except that for projects located in rural areas (as defined in Section C.4.(a)) the minimum award size is $1 million.
 There is no minimum award size, regardless of location, for BUILD Transportation planning grants.
+Applicants are strongly encouraged to submit applications only for eligible award amounts.

 3. Restrictions on Funding

-Pursuant to the FY 2019 Appropriations Act, no more than 10 percent of the funds made available for BUILD Transportation grants (or $90 million) may be awarded to projects in a single State.
-The Act also directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or $450 million) shall be used for projects located in rural areas with population equal to or less than Start Printed Page 16934200,000, and directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or $450 million) shall be used for projects located in urbanized areas with a population of more than 200,000.
+Pursuant to the FY 2020 Appropriations Act, no more than 10 percent of the funds made available for BUILD Transportation grants (or $100 million) may be awarded to projects in a single State.
+The Act also directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or $500 million) shall be awarded to projects located in rural areas (as defined in section C.4.(a)) and directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or $500 million) shall be awarded to projects located in urbanized areas (as defined in section C.4.(a)).
 Further, DOT must take measures to ensure an equitable geographic distribution of grant funds, an appropriate balance in addressing the needs of urban and rural areas, and investment in a variety of transportation modes.

 4. Availability of Funds

-The FY 2019 Appropriations Act requires that FY 2019 BUILD Transportation grants funds are available for obligation only through September 30, 2021.
+The FY 2020 Appropriations Act requires that FY 2020 BUILD Transportation grants funds are available for obligation only through September 30, 2022.
 Obligation occurs when a selected applicant and DOT enter into a written grant agreement after the applicant has satisfied applicable administrative requirements, including transportation planning and environmental review requirements.
-Unless authorized by the Department in writing after the Department's announcement of FY 2019 BUILD awards, any costs incurred prior to the Department's obligation of funds for a project are ineligible for reimbursement.
+Unless authorized by DOT in writing after DOT's announcement of FY 2020 BUILD awards, any costs incurred prior to DOT's obligation of funds for a project are ineligible for reimbursement.

 5. Previous BUILD/TIGER Awards

-Recipients of BUILD/TIGER grants may apply for funding to support additional phases of a project previously awarded funds in the BUILD/TIGER program.
+Recipients of BUILD/TIGER grants may apply for funding to support Start Printed Page 10813additional phases of a project previously awarded funds in the BUILD/TIGER program.
 However, to be competitive, the applicant should demonstrate the extent to which the previously funded project phase has met estimated project schedules and budget, as well as the ability to realize the benefits expected for the project.

 C. Eligibility Information